nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 Expected output when the command succeeds:
 * Input: `delete_event 1`
 * Output: `Deleted Event: tP week 3 meeting; Date: 05 Oct 2023; Start Time: 15:00; End Time: 17:00; Groups involved: [Team1];`

-Expected output when the command fails:
-* `Invalid command format!
-  delete_event: Deletes the event identified by the index number used in the displayed event list.
-  Parameters: INDEX (must be a positive integer)
-  Example: delete_event 1`

 [Scroll back to Table of Contents](#table-of-contents)